nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 ## Problem case #2: conditional control flow

-Another common problem case is when references are used in only match arm (or, more generally, one control-flow path).
+Another common problem case is when references are used in only one given match arm (or, more generally, one control-flow path).
 This most commonly arises around maps.
 Consider this function, which, given some `key`, processes the value found in `map[key]` if it exists, or else inserts a default value:

 ```rust
 fn process_or_default() {